A generalized Routh-Hurwitz criterion for the stability analysis of polynomials with complex coefficients: application to the PI-control of vibrating structures: Conclusion

 \section{Conclusion}

 In this note, we have clarified and explained in a constructive and pedagogical way an extension of the classical Routh-Hurwitz criterion to polynomials with complex coefficients.
-The general algorithm to determine whether the roots of such a polynomial are located in $\mathbb{C}_0^-$ or not is given in Section \ref{sec:method}.
-Then, this method is extensively developed for a $4$-th order polynomial in Section \ref{sec:example}.
+The general algorithm to determine whether the roots of such a polynomial are located in $\mathbb{C}_0^-$ or not is given in Section \ref{sec:method}, { broken down in a pedagogical way}.
+Then, { the latter is explicitly derived} for a $4$-th order polynomial in Section \ref{sec:example}.
 Finally, an application to the PI regulation of a rotating shaft whose own dynamics exhibit complex coefficients is detailed in Section \ref{sec:application}, giving rise to the study of the stability of a $3$-rd order polynomial.
-Our presentation of the algorithm and the given examples make the method understandable and ready to use also for scholars and students outside the control community, paving the way for further advancements in applications where complex polynomials appear.
+Our presentation of the algorithm and the given examples make the method understandable and ready to use also for scholars and students outside the control community. { Our work paves} the way for further advancements in applications where complex polynomials appear{, such as dynamics on networks and hypergraphs, where asymmetric topologies lead to complex coefficients.}